Snälltåget

+As of November 2025 a daily day-time connection was planned between Stockholm and Hamburg, Germany to start from May 2026.

 History

-Snälltåget was set up in 2006 (first departure January 31 2007) as Veolia Transport after partial deregulation of the Swedish rail network running ad hoc services.
+Snälltåget was set up in 2006 (first departure January 31, 2007) as Veolia Transport after partial deregulation of the Swedish rail network running ad hoc services.
 Regular weekend services began in 2009 (expanding to weekdays in 2010), after the network was fully deregulated, running in direct competition with the state-owned operator SJ.
-The summer night train extension to Berlin was launched in 2012 with the network rebranding as Snälltåget in 2013.
+The summer night train extension to Berlin was launched in 2012 with the network rebranding as Snälltåget in November 2013.

 From September 2016, a brand new fleet of Class 193 Vectron locomotives were added to replace the hired commonly used Hector Rail Class 242 Taurus and the Class 241 Traxx.
 Together with coaches from Germany, they started operation at 200 km/h, the first time for locomotives and railcars in Sweden.

 Until 2019 it operated with train ferry via Trelleborg to Sassnitz.
 In 2020, this train and the ferry route was cancelled because of the COVID-19 pandemic.
 From June 2021 a modified night train over the Great Belt Fixed Link without ferry was launched, between Stockholm, Copenhagen and Berlin.

 In November 2021, Snälltåget's parent company Transdev expressed its intention to sell the company.

 In January 2022, a new overnight service from Malmö to Salzburg via Zell am See and other ski resorts in the Austrian Central Eastern Alps along the Salzburg-Tyrol Railway commenced.

+In April 2024 it was announced that one of the daily departures on the Stockholm-Malmö route would be extended to Copenhagen Central Station station via the Øresund Bridge during the summer, in addition to the Stockholm-Berlin night train which already made a stop at the Copenhagen Ørestad station.

+In early-2025 Snälltåget registered its interest via the Norwegian Railway Authority to run their fleet of 53 carriages and five locomotives on future routes across the border into Norway.
+Possible routes under consideration were Oslo‒Gothenburg‒Malmö‒Copenhagen‒(Hamburg‒Berlin), Narvik‒Stockholm‒Malmö, and Trondheim‒Stockholm‒Malmö.